imodeljs/imodeljs-samples/interactive-app/simple-viewer-app/README.md

   [web](./src/backend/web/BackendServer.ts) and
   [electron](./src/backend/electron/main.ts).
 * How to set up a simple [frontend for web and electron](./src/frontend/api/SimpleViewerApp.ts).
-* How to [implement OIDC sign-in](./docs/oidc.md) to get access to iModels on iModelHub.
 * How to [consume](./src/frontend/components/App.tsx) iModel.js React components.
 * How to implement unified selection between a [viewport](./src/frontend/components/Viewport.tsx),